About the Office of Licensure and Field Placement

-- Post-baccalaureate licensure only Teacher Licensure Program (TLP) (Applications for spring 2014 TLP are available.
+- Post-baccalaureate licensure only Teacher Licensure Program (TLP) (Applications for fall 2014 TLP are available.
 All applications must be submitted by May 1, 2014 Applications are not accepted during the summer months) An information session will be held in the Fall on Thursday, October 9, 2014 at 4:00PM in the Sullivan Building Education Conference Room at 4 pm

 - Certificate of Advanced Graduate Studies

 If you wish to be endorsed for licensure at the end of your practicum or graduate action research project and the program you have completed is an approved educator program with the department of elementary and secondary education leading to initial or professional licensure, you will need to complete and return the following licensure forms to the OLFP:

 - Undergraduate Intent to Apply for Licensure [PDF]